documentnode/documentnode.io/release-notes/relnotes-1.1.98.md

 * Improved inline code style in preview
 * Fixed UI scaling issue on Fedora 29
 * Added a shortcut `F2` for renaming files/folders
-* Optimised the performance of opening projects with too many files
+* Optimized the performance of opening projects with too many files
-* Optimised the performance of launching a website from a big project
+* Optimized the performance of launching a website from a big project
 * Fixed translation issues on the progress bar of launching a website
 * Fixed issues of copying text from Document Node and pasting to other applications
 * Fixed issues of showing empty pages when starting a web page for a file with special characters in the filename